University of California IT Workers Replaced By Offshore Outsourcing Firm To File Discrimination Lawsuit

 And they almost certainly didn't make that offer, so here's a sincere wish of good luck with the lawsuit.

+The great thing about the suit it that it keeps UC in the press in a negative way as it winds through.
+I expect we'll hear news of a settlement and a confidentiality agreement before long, just like with United.

-That's actually debateable (Score:4)
+That's actually debateable (Score:5, Insightful)

 The moral?
 You can't compete with India.
 You can't compete with a country that has a literal cast system and effective slavery for millions of their citizens.
 End the H1-B program.
 Start calling your congressman/woman/thing and ask them why they haven't ended the program.
 There are other programs for rural doctors.
 The program is for replacing Americans.
 Call your congressman and ask.
 Remind them you and your family and your friends won't be voting for them in their primary.
 Make sure you say primary.
 They've gerrymandered the districts.
 After their Primary they'll win.
 But they're vulnerable in the primary.